 Four sizes, from 28” to 126” | Iron | Customizable finials

-While Restoration Hardware’s extendable, iron curtain rod is available in multiple finishes, interior designer Nicole Fuller calls the black option “grounding and discreet within its beauty.”
-She uses the stark color in many of her projects, noting that the rod is as versatile as it is striking.
-“It doesn’t matter if you are working with a curtain that has a pocket or if you are using additional hardware,” she says.
-“These classic pieces work beautifully in either application.”
-Unlike the other ready-made rods on this list, these do not come with mounting hardware or finials, so each component has to be bought separately.
-While that increases the cost, it allows for a bit more customization.
+Restoration Hardware’s extendable iron curtain rods are available in multiple finishes, including nickel and a matte black that interior designer Nicole Fuller calls “grounding and discreet.”
+Fuller says the rod works equally well with rod-pocket curtains and curtains that require additional hardware.
+Unlike the other ready-made rods on this list, these do not come with mounting hardware or finials, so each component has to be bought separately, but that does allow for more customization.

-Curtain rods are available in materials beyond metal, too.
-These wooden rods add a softer edge and come recommended by Megan Huffman, a designer with the online interior-design service Modsy, who says they would work in a bunch of different décor styles, including mid-century, traditional, modern, and rustic.
-Featuring brass-finished mounting hardware and finials (included), they add just the slightest bit of “glam without going overboard,” she says.
-Erin Gates, the owner of Boston-based design firm Erin Gates Design, uses a similar rod in her own living room, but in an all-metal style.
+Megan Huffman, a designer with the online interior-design service Modsy, says West Elm’s wood veneer and brass-finished curtain rod would complement a range of décor styles, including mid-century and modern.
+Erin Gates, the owner of Boston-based design firm Erin Gates Design, uses a similar rod in her own living room but in an all-metal style.
 She calls it “substantial, clean, and simple.”